syegulalp/pypacker/examples/readme.md

 # Sample TKinter application (`tkinter`)

+An example of a single-file TKinter application.

+## Build instructions

 1. In the `tkinter` directory, run `py -m pypacker -a hello.py`.
 2. The program will run; close the TKinter window that pops up to close it and finish the build process.
 3. The `dist` directory will contain the executable; the `hello.zip` bundle will contain a `.zip` of that directory.